godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 			- Drowsiness
 			- Manablight
 	- Traits
-		- Lethality: Physicality equivalent.
-			- Strength
-			- Agility
-			- Fortitude
+		- Lethality: A measure of a Behemoth's physical damage potential.
-		- Strategy:
+		- Strategy: A measure of a Behemoth's ability to plan.
-			- Patience
-			- Pursuit
-			- Persistence
-		- Instinct: A Behemoth's
+		- Instinct: A measure of a Behemoth's natural urges.
-			- Survival
-			-
 	- Abilities
 		- Behaviors
 		- Biology